Accessibility Statement

 E-mail: MLBF@ms.sachsen-anhalt.de .

-The Federal Government Commissioner for the Affairs of Persons with Disabilities maintains an arbitration board.
-The arbitration board is tasked with resolving conflicts between persons with disabilities and private federal economic actors.
+The Federal Government Commissioner for Matters Relating to Persons with Disabilities has a conciliation body.
+The conciliation body's task is to resolve conflicts between people with disabilities and private economic actors within the federal government.

-You can contact the arbitration board if you are not satisfied with the answers provided via the contact option mentioned above.
-The goal is not to find winners or losers.
-Rather, the arbitration board's goal is to find a solution to a problem jointly and out of court.
-The arbitration process is free of charge.
-You do not need legal counsel.
-Website of the arbitration board You can find all information about the arbitration procedure (available at https://www.schlichtungsstelle-bgg.de/Webs/SchliBGG/DE/AS/schlichtungsantrag/wie-stelle-ich-einen-antrag/wie-stelle-ich-einen-antrag-node.html).
-There you can read how an arbitration procedure works and how to submit an application for arbitration.
-You can also submit the application in "Easy Language" or "German Sign Language" (available at https://www.schlichtungsstelle-bgg.de/Webs/SchliBGG/DE/AS/schlichtungsantrag/wie-stelle-ich-einen-antrag/wie-stelle-ich-einen-antrag-node.html).
+You can contact the conciliation board if you are not satisfied with the responses from the contact options mentioned above.
+The aim is not to find winners or losers.
+Rather, the goal is to find a solution to the problem together and out of court with the help of the conciliation board.
+The conciliation procedure is free of charge.
+You do not need legal representation. website of the arbitration board You can find all the information about the conciliation procedure (available at https://www.schlichtungsstelle-bgg.de/Webs/SchliBGG/DE/AS/schlichtungsantrag/wie-stelle-ich-einen-antrag/wie-stelle-ich-einen-antrag-node.html).
+There you can read about how a conciliation procedure works and how to submit an application for conciliation.
+You can also submit the application in "Easy Language" or in "German Sign Language" (available at https://www.schlichtungsstelle-bgg.de/Webs/SchliBGG/DE/AS/schlichtungsantrag/wie-stelle-ich-einen-antrag/wie-stelle-ich-einen-antrag-node.html).

 You can reach the arbitration board at the following address:

-Conciliation Board under the Disability Equality Act at the Federal Government Commissioner for the Affairs of Persons with Disabilities
+Conciliation body under the Disability Equality Act at the Federal Government Commissioner for Matters Relating to Persons with Disabilities

 10117 Berlin